First published Jan 6, 2021. Updated Nov 3, 2021.

 - Web portal built on direct, real-time ERP integration.
 Customers get 100% accurate, real-time information from the ERP for availability, pricing, credit status, and more.
 Interactive messaging from SAP empowers them to create well-formed orders, and only error-free orders can post to the ERP.
 All orders conform 100% to the customer’s business rules as defined in SAP ERP.
 No manual intervention from a CSR is required.

-This is the thinking behind Corevist Commerce, which includes direct, real-time SAP integration that creates a personalized experience for each user:
+This is the thinking behind the Corevist Platform, which includes direct, real-time SAP integration that creates a personalized experience for each user:

 A solution like this gives your customers everything they need to build and place orders without incurring the cost of a human intermediary.
 The portal gives your buyers the same data and interaction which they would get over phone, fax, and email: